Local governments to join the fight

 Another important RMP inclusion would be the maintenance of good hygiene practices, such as cutting off dead branches and removing deadwood from areas where live pine trees remain.

 Ideally risk assessment would also look at all relevant policies and regulations, such as the Building Commission Advisory Notes 2009/002 and 2009/004, which state that all structural pine used in RMZ areas must be treated to minimise the risk of EHB infestation.
 On the basis of such advice, an RMP should consider making all building approvals subject to treated pine use.

 Without risk management, there is a chance that residential homes built with untreated pine could become infested with EHB.
 To date, there has been one confirmed case of a roof infestation resulting from nearby EHB infested trees.

-The difficulty with detection is that EHB larvae can live inside structural timbers for between 2 and 12 years without any noticeable signs.
+The difficulty with detection is that EHB larvae can live inside structural timbers for between 2-12 years without any noticeable signs.
 It is only when the adult beetle emerges that exit holes are created.

 Initiatives implemented by other Councils to minimise EHB spread could provide a useful model on which to base RMPs.
 Unique initiatives worth considering include revised waste management and recycling practices, such as offering untreated pinewood waste removal for local businesses, or including EHB advertising in any waste management and recycling promotions.

-Since 2007, RMZs have grown to cover 158 infested areas across 52 suburbs in the greater Perth metropolitan area.
-A total of 10 RMZ areas exist in Western Australia - nine in Perth and one in Albany.
+RMZs have grown to cover 158 infested areas across 52 suburbs in the greater Perth metropolitan area.
+Please refer to RMZ maps for updated RMZ areas.

 Please address media enquiries to: